Dominique Pinon

 Dominique Pinon (born 4 March 1955) is a French actor.
-He is known for appearing in films directed by Jean-Pierre Jeunet, often playing eccentric or grotesque characters.
+He appeared in films directed by Jean-Pierre Jeunet.

 Early life and education

 Dominique Pinon was born in Saumur, Maine-et-Loire, France on 4 March 1955.
-After studying at the Faculty of Arts of Poitiers, Dominique Pinon moved to Paris and enrolled at the Cours Simon.
+After studying at the Faculty of Arts of Poitiers, Pinon moved to Paris and enrolled at the Cours Simon.

 Career

-A prolific screen and theatre actor with many tens of titles to his credit, Pinon has appeared most predominantly in French films, but also in works produced and shot in England, Germany, Italy, Russia, Spain, and the United States.

-In film
+As an actor Pinon has performed in theatre, film and television.

+Film

-In 1981, Jean-Jacques Beineix gave Pinon his start in cinema with the movie Diva; Pinon also acted in two later Beineix films.
-He has had several roles in the films of Jean-Pierre Jeunet.
-He has appeared in three films by British horror director Johannes Roberts.
-Pinon appeared in The Bridge of San Luis Rey (in French, Le Pont du roi Saint-Louis).
-Adapted from a short work by Thornton Wilder by the Irish director Mary McGuckian, Pinon acted in this period piece, which was poorly reviewed and had an ensemble cast (including Robert De Niro, Harvey Keitel, Gabriel Byrne, Kathy Bates, F. Murray Abraham, and Geraldine Chaplin).
-He appeared in Álex de la Iglesia's 2008 The Oxford Murders with Elijah Wood, John Hurt, and Leonor Watling.
+In 1981, Pinon appeared in his debut film, Diva.

+Pinon has had several roles in the films of Jean-Pierre Jeunet including Delicatessen, The City of Lost Children, Amélie and A Very Long Engagement.

+Pinon appeared in The Bridge of San Luis Rey.
+Adapted from a work by Thornton Wilder, The Bridge of San Luis Rey also starred Robert De Niro, Harvey Keitel, Gabriel Byrne, Kathy Bates, F. Murray Abraham and Geraldine Chaplin.

-In theater
+Pinon also appeared in Álex de la Iglesia's 2008 The Oxford Murders with Elijah Wood, John Hurt and Leonor Watling.

+Theatre

 In the theatre, he has appeared in the plays of Gildas Bourdet, Jorge Lavelli, and Valère Novarina.

+In 2023, he played in La couleur des souvenirs written and directed by Fabio Marra at the Théâtre des halles during the Avignon Festival.
+The play had a second run at the 2025 Festival at the Théâtre du Balcon.